Tony Jeffries: Olympic Games results

-Professional career

-Jeffries signed a professional contract with boxing promoter Kellie Maloney in January 2009.
-On 27 February, Jeffries won his debut fight at super middleweight on the Munroe-Martinez undercard in a first-round knockout of Aliaksandr Vaiavoda in Barnsley.

-Jeffries won his second professional fight on home soil in impressive fashion.
-He produced another TKO at the Crowtree Leisure Centre to defeat Roy Meissner.

-Jeffries racked up five more wins before a disappointing draw with Michael Banbula in July 2010 due to a mix up in rounds, Jeffries thinking he was going into a 6-round fight but after the 6 rounds he got told he had 2 rounds left and lost the last 2 rounds and ended up drawing the fight.

 Retirement

 Jeffries retired from boxing after his hands failed to heal following surgery attempting to address his long-term struggle with hand issues in 2012.
 Following his retirement, he moved to Los Angeles where he waited anticipating this healing process.
 Tony Jeffries started to work in a gym in Santa Monica where he met another trainer who is from Kentucky.
 Jeffries and his fellow trainer left this gym and started a boxing bootcamp in Santa Monica which received investment from actor Mickey Rourke.
-The terms of the premises were changed by Mickey Rourke, contrary to what Jeffries and the other trainer originally agreed upon so they went separate ways.
+The terms of the premises were changed by Rourke contrary to what Jeffries and the other trainer originally agreed upon, so they went separate ways.
 The Santa Monica Bootcamp got voted Los Angeles' number 1 gym in 2013 on Yelp and the gym Box 'N Burn was successful after just a year of opening in 2014.
 Jeffries and the other trainer opened Box 'N Burn's second location in Brentwood, Los Angeles.
 Alongside his ventures in boxing, Jefferies played a role in NBC TV's Blacklist in 2013 and was one of the figures in Levi's world campaign in the same year.
 His Levi's modelling pictures were on billboards across the world.
 Tony was also the head trainer for MMA fighter Brendan Schaub, cornering him for his bouts against Matt Mitrione, and Travis Browne, which ultimately led to Schaub's retirement.
 He has also featured in the video for Cannonball (Skylar Grey song).
 In June 2022, Jeffries also starred in a Dhar Mann video.